 The guidance sets out the rules for accessing those disability benefits where the potential recipient is terminally ill (Benefits Assessment under Special Rules in Scotland (BASRiS)).
 The guidance introduces:

-The Scottish definition of terminal illness applies to Child Disability Payment, Adult Disability Payment and, when it launches, Pension Age Disability Payment.
+The Scottish definition of terminal illness applies to Child Disability Payment, Adult Disability Payment and Pension Age Disability Payment.
 The definition is also relevant for cases transferring from the Department for Work and Pensions (DWP) to Social Security Scotland.
 The guidance explains when and how this Scottish definition should be used.
-The purpose of the guidance is to help RMPs and RNs assess whether someone meets the Scottish definition of 'terminally ill' and therefore is eligible to access disability benefits more easily, quickly and at the highest rates.
+The purpose of the guidance is to help RMPs and RNs assess whether someone meets the Scottish definition of 'terminally ill' and therefore is eligible to access disability benefits more quickly and at the highest rates they are entitled to.

-The Scottish definition included in the Social Security (Scotland) Act 2018, and slightly amended by the Social Security Administration and Tribunal Membership Act 2020, states:
+The Scottish definition referred to in the Social Security (Scotland) Act 2018, and slightly amended by the Social Security Administration and Tribunal Membership Act 2020, states:

 “An individual is to be regarded as having a terminal illness for the purpose of determining entitlement to disability assistance if, having had regard to the Chief Medical Officer’s guidance, it is the clinical judgement of an appropriate healthcare professional that the individual has a progressive disease that can reasonably be expected to cause the individual’s death.”

-The 2020 Act included that ‘appropriate healthcare professional’ must include registered medical practitioner and registered nurse.
+The 2020 Act amended the 2018 Act to include that ‘appropriate healthcare professional’ must include registered nurse as well as registered medical practitioner.

-This guidance supports clinicians to interpret and apply this definition consistently, taking account of individual circumstances.
+This guidance supports clinicians to interpret and apply the terminal illness definition consistently, taking account of individual circumstances.

 Notable features of this definition of terminal illness, which are different from some other existing definitions, are: